-My mother’s grandmother wanted to send her granddaughter to Bryn Mawr.
+My mother’s grandmother wanted to send her granddaughter to the US like the Tausug princesses.
+She was advised to send her granddaughter to Bryn Mawr.
 But, the sheikh would not hear of it.
-As a compromise, my mother was sent to a school in Cebu – far from the M’ranao datus but not too far from him.
+As a compromise, my mother was sent to a school in Cebu – far from the Mranao datus but not too far from him.

 The Heiress and the Lawyer

-The first three Moro lawyers – Macapanton Abbas, Domocao Alonto and Salipada Pendatun vied for my mother’s hand.
+Three of the first Moro lawyers – Macapanton Abbas, Domocao Alonto and Salipada Pendatun vied for my mother’s hand.
 (Alonto and Pendatun later became senators) Her classmates in Cebu, who later became business tycoons, also courted her.

 During the wake of my uncle in 1977, one business tycoon from Cebu told me that when they were younger, he was in love with my mother but would not dare court her because he was intimidated by her riches.

-My mother chose the very first Moro lawyer to graduate and pass the Bar – my father.
+My mother chose the very first Moro lawyer to graduate and pass the Bar (in 1935) – my father.
 But it was not love at first sight for my mother.
 She actually preferred another suitor, a Spanish Filipino.
 But she lived in Davao while he lived in Cebu.
-Her mother and his mother saw to it that their letters would not reach each other.
+Her mother and his mother saw to it that their letters would not reach each other – like in the movies.
 When both my mother and her suitor did not receive replies to their letters, they thought the other simply fell out of love.
 It was only when they met after World War II that they realized their mothers had intercepted their love letters.

 My mother’s modern ways created a stir in conservative Lanao.
 My father’s family was scandalized when my parents walked hand in hand in public.
-They were shocked when my mother wore slacks and even played tennis at the Lanao country club.
-Once, the late Ambassador Mauyag Tamano told us that when my mother arrived in Marawi in 1936, he and other male kids would hide themselves in trees or houses and follow her when she comes walking down the streets of Marawi.
+They were shocked when my mother wore slacks and even played tennis at the Lanao country club in Iligan.
+Once, the late Ambassador Mauyag Tamano told us that when my mother arrived in Marawi in 1936, he and other male kids would hide themselves in trees or houses and follow her when she came walking down the streets of Marawi.
 They all had a crush on her.